You are here

 3. What steps do I need to complete to finalize this collection?

 Please visit the Kindergarten School Readiness Data Collection website.
-The documents and training sessions for the Collection are updated and posted on that page.
+The documents and training sessions for the Collection are updated each July and posted on that page.

 4. Who can I contact for more information?

-If you are a data respondent who has a more technical question about the collection, such as something relating to file submission or CDE Data Pipeline, please contact Tanna George or call 720-595-1490.
+If you are a data respondent who has a more technical question about the collection, such as something relating to file submission or CDE Data Pipeline, please contact the KSR Data Collection Lead or call 720-595-1490.

 If you have general school readiness questions or are a kindergarten teacher or administrator who has a question about the completion of the Kindergarten Entry Assessment (KEA) survey in GOLD®, please contact Megan Rogers or call 720-326-2880.